Crackingastro/Week-5/readme.md

-Here’s a fresh, emoji-packed `README.md` you can drop into your repo root:

 # 🚀 Credit Risk Scoring – Week 5 Project

 > A full end-to-end credit-risk scoring pipeline & REST API built with scikit-learn, MLflow, and FastAPI.